pypyr/docs/content/docs/getting-started/config.md

 "/docs/decorators/retry#backoff-algorithms" >}}) to use on error retries.

 Default value is `fixed`.

+### default_cmd_encoding
+Set the default encoding for the cmd and shell steps.

+This applies to both the serial and parallel versions of these steps.

+The value for `default_cmd_encoding` initializes from the `PYPYR_CMD_ENCODING` environment variable.
+If the value is not set, pypyr will use `locale.getpreferredencoding(False)`.

+You can override the environment variable locally or globally by setting the value for `default_cmd_encoding` in any of the applicable config files.

+Individual steps can always override this value by setting `encoding` directly on the step input.

+See [default_encoding](#default_encoding) for details on possible input values and how to set the Python runtime to use UTF-8 globally.

 ### default_encoding
 Sets the default encoding to use for all text file operations.